asilverlight/Meta-RAG/README.md

-# <div align="center">RAG-Blender: Retrieval-Augmented Generation Ensemble<div>
+# <div align="center">Meta-RAG: Retrieval-Augmented Generation Ensemble<div>

-RAG-Blender is a framework that studies the  of information from different RAG systems to complete question-answering tasks.
+Meta-RAG is a framework that studies the  of information from different RAG systems to complete question-answering tasks.
 This framework uses multiple individual generators with different external knowledge as source RAG systems.
 For each RAG system, a simple RAG process is first executed to obtain external knowledge and responses for the same query.
 Then, all the information is carefully integrated and input into the final model, with experiments conducted under both untrained and trained settings.

 <p align="center">
 <img src="pictures/Framework.png">
 </p>

-Experimental results on four widely used question-answering benchmarks show that, compared to traditional RAG systems, RAG-Blender achieves superior performance.
-Additional experiments demonstrate that the RAG-Blender framework has excellent generalization and information fusion capabilities.
+Experimental results on four widely used question-answering benchmarks show that, compared to traditional RAG systems, Meta-RAG achieves superior performance.
+Additional experiments demonstrate that the Meta-RAG framework has excellent generalization and information fusion capabilities.
 Further experimental analysis provides valuable guidance for the application of model ensembles in RAG systems.

 ## :link: Navigation
 - [Contributions](#sparkles-contribution)